-The spectrum sharing policies studied in earlier works [1]- [4] require the users to transmit at constant power levels all the time.
+The spectrum sharing policies studied in earlier works [1]-[5] require the users to transmit at constant power levels all the time.
 We call them constant (spectrum sharing) policies.

-Constant policies are inefficient in many spectrum sharing low delay, but unfair for user 4: 2 3 4 1 2 3 4 fair, but high delay for user 1: 1 2 3 4 4 3 2 1 scenarios with strong multi-user interference.
+Constant policies are inefficient in many spectrum sharing scenarios with strong multi-user interference.
 Under strong multi-user interference, increasing one user's power level significantly degrades the other users' throughput, which results in low spectrum efficiency.